Techtonica/curriculum/projects/eventonica/README.md

 Welcome to the Eventonica project!

 > Note: as of Summer 2021, we will be jumping straight into [eventonica-react](../eventonica-react/README.md).
-Please go to there instead, unless you know you want to follow these Vanilla JS Eventonica outlines instead.
+Please go to there unless you know you want to follow these Vanilla JS Eventonica outlines instead.

 In this project, you'll make a web app to manage events.